lucaseo90/Spring5Projects/chapter05-worldgdp-jhipster/worldgdp/README.md

 ?
 What is the name of your field? createdField
 ?
 What is the type of your field?
 String
 ?
-Do you want to add validation rules to your field? (y/N) (base) Lucas-MacBookPro:worldgdp abc$ jhipster entity createdEntity INFO!
+Do you want to add validation rules to your field? (y/N) (base) Lucas-MacBookPro:worldgdp abc$ jhipster entity Owner INFO!
 Using JHipster version installed locally in current project's node_modules INFO!
-Executing jhipster:entity createdEntity
+Executing jhipster:entity Owner

-The entity createdEntity is being created.
+The entity Owner is being created.

 Generating field #1